yetianmed/subcortex/README.md

    This folder stores the group-consensus atlas in NIFTI and CIFTI format for download.

-   **/3T/Subcortex-Only/:**  3 Tesla version of the group-consensus atlas.
+   **/3T/Subcortex-Only/:**  Scales I-IV of the group-consensus atlas (3 Tesla).

-   **/3T/Cortex-Subcortex/:** 3 Tesla version of the atlas incorporated into the Glasser and Gordon cortical atlases, yielding combined cortex-subcortex atlases.
+   **/3T/Cortex-Subcortex/:** Scales I-IV of the atlas incorporated into the Glasser and Gordon cortical atlases, yielding combined cortex-subcortex atlases (3 Tesla).

-   **7T:** 7 Tesla version of the group-consensus atlas.
+   **7T:** Scales I-IV of the group-consensus atlas (7 Tesla).

 ### Homogeneity